 It was loving and electric.

-But keep in mind, Brian still struggles mightily.
-He hears horrible derogatory voices throughout any given day, accompanied by intense fear – which triggers depression and high levels of stress.
+But keep in mind, Brian still struggles.
+He hears terrible, derogatory voices throughout any given day, accompanied by intense fear – which triggers depression and high levels of stress.
 In fact, “the package” can present during concerts, accounting for an arms at his side meditative posture as he sits at the piano.
-Sadly and unfairly, this has been misunderstood as some degree of stupor.
+It’s unfortunate that it’s been misunderstood as some degree of stupor.

 And I have to note that Brian’s angelic voice is no more.
 He still does lead vocals; however, it just isn’t the same.
-It’s thought that heavy cocaine use and chain-smoking are the culprits.
+It’s thought that his past heavy cocaine use and chain-smoking are the culprits.
 But how ’bout this?
-Brian sings along, and when the falsetto parts arrive, a band member takes over – and it comes-off seamlessly.
+Brian sings along, and when the high and falsetto parts arrive, a band member takes over, and it comes off seamlessly.

 What better way to close than with some inspirational quotes from Brian?

 Every few minutes the voices say something derogatory to me, which discourages me a little bit.
 But I have to be strong enough to say to them, ‘Hey, would you quit stalking me?
-F*** off!
-Don’t talk to me – leave me alone!”
+Don’t talk to me – leave me alone!’
 I have to say these types of things all day long.
 It’s like a fight.

 I say, ‘We shall overcome.’
 I use that all the time.
 We shall overcome all of the bad notions people have, the preconceived notions.

 Can you detect a spirit of acceptance in Brian’s statements?
 Sure, he fights to coexist with the voices; however, he doesn’t fight for their complete cessation – to be “cured.”
 My gut is he knows better.
-And I believe acceptance (not acquiescence) is a huge recovery tool for anyone dealing with an emotional/mental disorder.
+And I believe acceptance is a huge recovery tool for anyone dealing with an emotional or mental disorder.

 I turn to Brian because I know where he’s been and he made it out.
-And if he can pull that off, so can I. So can all of us.
+And if he can pull it off, so can I. So can all of us.

-Plenty more articles where this came from.
-Please take a look at the 686 titles.
+Plenty more articles where this one came from.
+Review those Chipur titles.